Q&A

 If you are a developer or somebody who likes to get updates to the latest and greatest software then rolling release will be a better choice for you.
 Unlike any fixed release distro, rolling release distros don’t release in versions, so you do not need to re-install the operating system every 6 months or a year.

-READ ALSO: Why do people name their pets food?
+READ ALSO: Why do we simplify everything?

 What is a primary advantage of a rolling release?